LadyDragoneye/CAVS/documentation.md

 Connecting frontend to backend using axios and django REST framework prompt the user to input name and department
-`Make sure to run npm run build before starting react app or else it wont start' created react app with `create-react-app`
+`Make sure to run npm run build before starting react app or else it wont start' created react app with `create-react-app` start it with `npm start`

 created django app with `django-admin startproject myproject` to run `python3 manage.py runserver`